 Semen has a slightly alkaline pH of around 7.2-8.0.
-Sperm friendly lubricants will have a similar pH to semen so they are not harmed or damaged by a different environment.
+Sperm friendly lubricants will have a similar pH to semen, so they are not harmed or damaged by a different environment.

 Lubricants with internal applicator allow you to mimic your natural cervical fluid.
 Increased fluid makes it easier for sperm to reach your cervix.

-Benefits of Lubricants
+Benefits of Sperm Safe Lubricant

 Cervical fluid increases at your most fertile times.
-If you suffer a lack of cervical fluid a lubricant can mimic it and help sperm to move freely toward the cervix.
+If you suffer a lack of cervical fluid, a lubricant can mimic it and help sperm to move freely toward the cervix.

 Disadvantages of Lubricants

 Unfortunately, lubricants are manmade and contain chemicals, no matter how natural they claim to be.
 These chemicals may contain parabens to prevent bacterial growth in the product.